 Dealing with the mood swings of hypoglycemia is not an easy process, either.
 I recently discovered that strong emotions come with my blood sugar lows.
 Sometimes my body reacts physically, but other times I become extremely depressed.
 Whenever I feel despondent during a low, I dig myself into an emotional pit.
 I become anxious and avoid seeking help.

 It’s almost never immediately clear to me that dropping glucose levels correlate to my emotional state.
-Not having enough glucose to fuel the brain creates some kind of a chemical reaction and puts me in a state of denial.
-Even if I do manage to tell myself that the depression will fade once I return to a normal blood sugar, it feels overwhelming.
+Not having enough glucose to fuel the brain creates some kind of chemical reaction and puts me in a state of denial.
+Even if I do manage to tell myself that the depression will fade once I return to normal blood sugar, it feels overwhelming.
 Emotions run wild until my blood sugar levels are brought back under control.

 Instances of hypoglycemic depression make me feel isolated, but I’ve recently learned that it’s a lot more common than I thought.
 Once I started talking about this emotional pattern with others, I learned that many other friends with diabetes experience the same problem with lows.
 I suspect the more we talk about this, the more we’ll find out this is a common occurrence for people with Type 1.

 If you find you also experience emotional valleys with hypoglycemia, it’s important to track how your mental health changes in relation to fluctuations in your diabetes management.
-It’s also important to have a plan of action in place when hypoglycemia occurs, and to be willing to reach out for help if you can’t take care of your low, or your depression, yourself.
-We can’t be expected to think straight when a low comes, so it’s best to create an easy-to-follow plan and have some kind of buddy system in place to help you deal with your low, and the emotional toil that accompanies it.
+It’s also important to have a plan of action in place when hypoglycemia occurs and to be willing to reach out for help if you can’t take care of your low, or your depression, yourself.
+We can’t be expected to think straight when a low comes, so it’s best to create an easy-to-follow plan and have some kind of buddy system in place to help you deal with your low, and the emotional toll that accompanies it.

 When all else fails, seek professional help, both from your endocrinologist and a qualified mental health counselor.